-Table 6 Mooring Service Types
+Table 3-4.
+Mooring Service Types

-MOORING SERVICE TYPE DESCRIPTION TYPE I This category covers moorings that are used in winds of less than 34 knots and currents less than 2 knots.
-Moorings include ammunition facilities, fueling facilities, deperming facilities, and ports of call.
-Use of these moorings is normally selected concomitant with forecasted weather.
-TYPE II This category covers moorings that for general purpose berthing by a vessel that will leave prior to an approaching tropical hurricane, typhoon, or flood.
-TYPE III This category covers moorings that are used for up to 2 years by a vessel that will not leave prior to an approaching tropical hurricane or typhoon.
+MOORING SERVICE TYPE DESCRIPTION TYPE I Mild Weather Mooring This category covers moorings for mild weather (sustained winds of less than 35 knots; below gale force) and currents less than 1 knot.
+Mooring situations include ammunition facilities, fueling facilities, deperming facilities, and ports of call.
+Use of these moorings is normally selected in concert with forecasted weather.
+TYPE II This category covers moorings that are used through storm conditions.
+Moorings include standard, storm and nested configurations.
+Vessel will normally leave prior to an approaching hurricane, typhoon, surge or other extreme event.
+Naval ships intend to go to sea if 50 knot winds are expected, but storms may come up quickly, so higher design winds are recommended.
+TYPE IIA Standard Mooring MST IIA covers mooring in winds of 50 knots or less in broadside currents of 1-1/2 knots or less.
+The practice is to provide for full pier operation for MST IIA.
+TYPE IIB Storm Mooring MST IIB covers mooring in winds of 64 knot or less in broadside currents of a 2 knots or less.
+This is the intended Navy ship mooring design requirement.
+It is encouraged for general home porting because sudden storms can produce high winds on short notice.
+Pier operations may be impacted for MST IIB if lines must be run across a pier.
+TYPE III Heavy Weather Mooring This category covers moorings of vessels that cannot or may not get underway prior to an approaching hurricane or typhoon.
 Moorings include fitting-out, repair, drydocking, and overhaul berthing facilities.
-Ships experience this service approximately every 5 years.
-Facilities providing this service are nearly always occupied.
-TYPE IV This category covers moorings that are used for 2 years or more by a vessel that will not leave in case of a hurricane, typhoon, or flood.
-Moorings include inactive, drydock, ship museum, and training berthing facilities.
+TYPE IV Permanent Mooring This category covers moorings that are used to permanently moor a vessel that will not leave in case of a hurricane, typhoon, or surge.
+Moorings include inactive ships, floating drydocks, ship museums, training berthing facilities, etc.

-3.2.2 Facility Design Criteria for Mooring Service Types.
-Mooring facilities should be designed using the site specific criteria given in Table 7.
-Table 7 gives design criteria in terms of environmental design return intervals, $R$ , and in terms of probability of exceedence, $P$ , for 1 year of service life, $N = 1$ .
+3-2.2 Facility Design Criteria for Mooring Service Types.
+Mooring facilities are designed conforming to the site specific environmental criteria given in Table 3-5.
+Table 3-5 gives design criteria in terms of environmental design return intervals, R, and in terms of probability of exceedence, P, for 1 year of service life, N=1.
+The ship usually has the responsibility for providing mooring lines for Mooring Service Types I and II, while the facility usually provides mooring lines for Mooring Service Types III and IV.

-3.2.3 Ship Hardware Design Criteria for Mooring Service Types.
+3-2.3 Ship Hardware Design Criteria for Mooring Service Types.
 Ship mooring hardware needs to be designed to accommodate various modes of ship operation.
 During Type II operation, a ship may be moored in relatively high broadside current and get caught by a sudden storm, such as a thunderstorm.
 Type III mooring during repair may provide the greatest potential of risk, because the ship is moored for a significant time and cannot get underway.
-During Type IV mooring, the ship should be aligned with the current, extra padeyes can be welded to the ship hull for mooring, etc., so special provisions can be made for long-term storage.
 There are several U.S. shipyards where DOD ships can undergo major repairs.
-The area near Norfolk/Portsmouth, Virginia has the most extreme design criteria, so use conditions derived from that site for the ship's hardware design.
-Bremerton, Washington, and Pearl Harbor, Hawaii have major U.S. Navy repair shipyards with lower design winds and currents at those sites.
-Ship mooring hardware environmental design criteria are given in Table 8.
+The area near Norfolk/Portsmouth, VA has some of the most extreme design criteria, so ship's hardware design should be based on conditions derived from this site.
+Ship mooring hardware environmental design criteria are given in Table 3-6.
+During Type IV mooring, the ship is usually aligned with the current, extra padeyes can be welded to the ship hull for mooring, etc., so special provisions can be made for long-term storage.